SubhikshaSaravanan/Deep_Reinforcement_Learning_Healthcare_Appointment_Scheduling/README.md

 - Run cells sequentially to see simulations, training progress, and results.
 - Visualizations and tables will appear inline.

+### How to Run Python Script:

+- Open a terminal or command prompt.
+- Navigate to the repository folder: cd path/to/Deep_Reinforcement_Learning_Healthcare_Appointment_Scheduling
+- Run the Python script.
-Outputs will be displayed in the terminal and saved as plots in the working directory.
+- Outputs will be displayed in the terminal and saved as plots in the working directory.

 ### Results: